 “If you want to plan for a year, Plant rice.
 If you want to plan for a decade, Plant trees.
 If you want to plan for a generation, Educate the people”. – A Chinese proverb.

 Monday 3rd December is an annual Agriculture Education Day and provides another opportunity for us to deepen the knowledge that abounds in this very exciting sector.
-Information and knowledge about careers in agribusiness will spread awareness to students and young people out there; employers and agropreneurs; the academia and education policy administrators; and the general public, to make the society better.
+Information and knowledge about careers in agribusiness will spread awareness to students and young people out there; employers and agropreneurs; academia and education policy administrators; and the general public, to make society better.

-Modern agriculture is science-based, high-tech and offers a variety of career possibilities.
+Modern agriculture is science-based, high-tech, and offers a variety of career possibilities.
 We need to get this information across to our children, youths, and women, and even academic institutions, so that there will be a change in the negative perception of agriculture and a more concerted effort to develop agriculture, in all its ramifications, in Nigeria.

 1. Agriculture Communications

 An agriculture communicator provides information and ideas regarding the many areas of agriculture through the media: radio, television, magazines and newspapers, social media, etc. Agriculture communications specialists interpret agricultural science and policy information for distribution to the agriculture industry and the general public.
 There are a variety of careers that fulfill this mission: writers and editors of the print media (magazines and newspapers); the electronic media (radio and television) broadcasters; the social media content managers (websites, email, bloggers, etc); public relations and advertising specialists.

 Professionals in this field are skilled communicators who effectively relay information about food, fiber, etc; the business of agriculture; and the environment to farm and non-farm audiences.
 Agricultural communicators are employed with: advertising firms; agribusiness firms; publishing companies; institutions of higher education; government agencies; electronic media companies, etc.